A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Simulations

 \subsection{Setup}

 In this section, we study the properties of the MIG, ARE and AIE estimators in the partially implemented ITR situation.
 To this end, we simulate data analysis in a setting where an ITR was partially implemented.
-We generate synthetic datasets comprising six Bernoulli, log-normally or normally distributed covariates $X=(X_{1}, X_{2},\dots,X_{6})$ as follows.
+We generate synthetic datasets comprising six Bernoulli, log-normally and normally distributed, correlated, covariates $X=(X_{1}, X_{2},\dots,X_{6})$ as follows. \begin{enumerate}[Step 1] \item We randomly generate correlated intermediate covariates $X_{1}', X_{2}',\dots,X_{6}'$ from a multivariate gaussian distribution